RickStrahl/jquery-watch/readme.md

 ```
 You simply specify the CSS styles or attributes to monitor and then hook up a call back function, and wait for change notifications to come in.

-Note that you can get quite a lot of notifications especially if you're monitoring things like opacity during a fade operation for example, or top/left during drag operations, so you should keep the code in this function to a minimum.
+Note that you can get quite a lot of notifications especially if you're monitoring things like opacity during a fade operation or top/left during drag operations, so you should keep the code in this function to a minimum.

 ## Syntax ##
 The syntax uses standard jQuery plug-in behavior attached to an element selector: